bharat109puri/terraform/kubernetes/config/README.md

 # Kubernetes config

+Running `terraform plan` in workspaces where the Kubernetes provider is configured requires [VPN connection][vpn] as the EKS cluster is private.

+[vpn]: ../../bootstrap/client_vpn.md

 ## Helm charts and IAM roles

 Helm charts are capable of generating their own `ServiceAccount`s, but this functionality is disabled in this directory.